 Prominent examples of inflammation that do not involve necessarily infection:

 - A burn from an iron, stove, or boiling water.

 Inflammation is usually characterized by redness, swelling (increased blood flow) pain in contact.
 There is always a fear that the place will become infected as well.

 The human body is never sterile.

-- The digestive system and the skin are systems that are built to be nonsterile.
+- The digestive system and the skin are built to be nonsterile.
 (That is why they have a higher rate of cell regeneration), there are always pathogens in our bodies.

 - If the digestive system maintains the right balance between good bacteria and pathogens, the immune system responds effectively.

 - When the balance of the gut flora is disturbed, the immune system is very strained and may reach a state of chronic inflammatory diseases.